 Conclusion.
 Jesus is Lord is a stimulating book that raises far more questions than it can answer.
 Most chapters are introductory and encourage the reader to read more on the topic.
 I find it interesting that several of the contributions conclude that Paul is anti-imperial, but only because Israel’s theology was always anti-empire, whatever the empire was.
 I would really like to see this developed, perhaps in a study of anti-imperialism in Jewish apocalyptic literature.

 Even with these criticism, I enjoyed reading Jesus is Lord and look forward to integrating some of the insights into my Pauline Literature class this fall.
 Readers interested in setting the New Testament documents in the context of the Roman world will find this to be an excellent introduction to a growing topic.
-Since each chapter includes a bibliography, interested readers can find additional resources on the topic.
+Since each chapter includes a bibliography, interested readers can find additional resources on Anti-imperialism in New Testament Studies.
 The book might be a valuable text book in a New Testament course since it does attempt to read the Scripture against an appropriate cultural background and (potentially) throw some light on difficult passages to apply to modern Church and State issues.